luisdelaye/Mexstrain/README.md

 ### Curate the files containing the names of geographic localities

 We will asume that you have a local Nexstrain installation.
 Within the Nexstrain installation, the color_ordering.tsv file contains the names of geographic localities.
 These names are organized into: region, country, division and location.
 You can find the color_ordering.tsv file in the directory ncov/defaults/color_ordering.tsv.
-The first thing to do is to curate this file to be sure that the names between the color_ordering.tsv and metadata.tsv files are the same.
+The first thing to do is to assure that the names of the geographic localities in the metadata.tsv file are also found in the color_ordering.tsv file.
 For this we use the script curate_names.pl.
-To run the script write:
+Make a copy of color_ordering.tsv to your working directory and then run the script:

 ```
 $ perl curate_names.pl color_ordering.tsv metadata.tsv Mexico
 ```

+This script will check if the names of the geographical localities in metadata.tsv are found in color_ordering.tsv.
+If a name is not found, it will print a warning message to the screen.
 In our example data, the first time you run the curate_names.pl script you will get the following output:

 ```
 No substitute.tsv file provided